Property Management requirements in Hawaii

 NO. A broker's license is not required to manage community associations in Hawaii; however, condominium association managers must register with the state.

-Hawaii Real Estate Broker Requirements
+Hawaii Real Estate Broker Licensing Requirements

 • Age: Be at least 18 years of age by the examination date